tnovas/streamlabs/README.md

 ```

 ## Get Credentials:
-If you need save credentials call `getCredentials` and get an object with
+If you need to save credentials, you have to call `getCredentials` and you will get an object

 ```
 {